(IF YOU GET TRIGGERED BY THINGS PLEASE DON'T READ THIS BOOK)

 But for a story to be real,

 It has to start somewhere.

-When Levi had killed himself, he had thought that he would go somewhere, Heaven, Hell, or maybe just stop existing altogether.
+When Levi had killed himself, he had thought that something would happen.
+Maye go to Heaven, Hell, or maybe even just stop existing altogether.
 He didn't expect to be stuck in the same house, watching his mother find his body on the floor of his bathroom, hours after he had swallowed a bottle pills, and watching her hug his body to hers as she cried and cried and cried.